The MandelZoom project II: the impact of stellar feedback on black hole accretion through an $\alpha$-disc in dwarf galaxies with a resolved interstellar medium: Numerical Methods

 where $m_i$, $v_{{\rm r}, i}$, and $L_i$ are the mass, radial velocity (relative to the BH), and specific angular momentum of the $i$-th gas cell.
 The summation is performed over all gas cells within a shell of width $\Delta x_{\rm shell} = r_{\rm SG}$ that satisfy the inflow and circularisation criteria.
 The inflowing specific angular momentum, $\vec{L}_{\rm in}$, is a mass-flux-weighted average of the angular momenta of the inflowing gas.
 The quantities $\dot{M}_{\rm in}$ and $\vec{L}_{\rm in}$ are then used to update the $\alpha$-disc according to $\dot{M}_{\rm d}=\dot{M}_{\rm in}-\dot{M}_{\bullet,0}$ and $\dot{\vec{J}}_{\rm d}=\dot{M}_{\rm in}{\vec{L}}_{\rm in}-\dot{\vec{J}}_{\bullet,0}$, where $\dot{M}_{\rm d}$, $\dot{\vec{J}}_{\rm d}$ are the mass and angular momentum inflow rate to the accretion disc, and $\dot{M}_{\bullet,0}$, $\dot{\vec{J}}_{\bullet,0}$ denote the respective inflows from the accretion disc to the BH.

 The BH and accretion disc are initialised with masses of $10^4\msun$ and $10^2\msun$, respectively, and with the Eddington fraction of $f^{(\rm init)}_{\rm Edd} = 0.003$.
 The initial spin parameter of the BH is set to $a_{\bullet}=0.7$.
 These parameters uniquely determine the initial angular momenta of both the BH and the accretion disc.
-We initialise the angular momentum vectors of the BH and the disc to be aligned with that of the galactic disc.
+We initialise the angular momentum vectors of the BH and the disc to be aligned with that of the galactic disc. \ej{Note that in the present study we do not include BH feedback physics, which will be studied in detail in our forthcoming work.}